 - 1 green bell pepper cored, seeded and thinly sliced

-- 1/2 onion thinly sliced
+- ½ onion thinly sliced

 - black pepper

-- 1/2 tsp dried oregano
+- ½ teaspoon dried oregano

-- 1 tbsp red wine vinegar
+- 1 tablespoon red wine vinegar

 - 8 hot dog buns

-- In a large skillet, heat the oil until shimmering.
-Add the peppers and onions and saute quickly until tender, but still slightly crisp.
-Season to taste with salt and pepper.
+- Meanwhile in a large skillet, heat the oil until shimmering.
+Add the peppers and onions and sauté quickly until tender, but still slightly crisp.

-- Stir in the oregano and red wine vinegar.
+- Season to taste with salt and pepper.
+Stir in the oregano and red wine vinegar.
 Toss the peppers with cooking tongs to distribute the seasonings